cyrilletuzi/angular-async-local-storage/docs/MAP_OPERATIONS.md

 }, () => {}, () => {

-  // If you need to something after the whole iteration,
+  // If you need to do something after the whole iteration,
   // be sure to act on complete, and not on success as usual,
   // as this Obserbable will emit several times, for each key